-At the bottom of the dialog are three buttons: 'Info' (i), 'Reset' (refresh), and 'Save' (blue button).
-There are also 'Close' and 'Cancel' buttons in the top right corner.
+At the bottom of the dialog are three buttons: 'Info' (i), 'Reset' (with a circular arrow), and 'Save' (with a disk icon).
+There are also 'Close' and 'Cancel' buttons.

 The example shown demonstrates creating an index named index\sal that indexes the values in the job column of the jobhist table.